 There are two ways to make image maps:

-When you click on HTML Links image, then page will be redirect on another page, on same tab, but if you want to open same url on another tab then use below code:
+When you click on HTML Links image, then the page will be redirected on another page, on the same tab, but if you want to open the same URL on another tab then use below code:

 <a href="https://www.codingtag.com/"> <img src="image_name.jpg"> </a>

 |_blank||Open the link document in ew tab|